mattgirdler/matthewgirdler.github.io/content/blogs/2023-in-review.md

 4. Sufjan Stevens - Javelin
 5. boygenius - The Record
 6. Caroline Palochek - Desire, I Want to Turn into You
+7. Lankum - False Lankum
-7. Mitski – The Land Is Inhospitable and So Are We
+8. Mitski – The Land Is Inhospitable and So Are We
-8. Sampha - Lahai
+9. Sampha - Lahai
-9. Paramore – This Is Why
+10. Paramore – This Is Why
-10. billy woods & Kenny Segal - Maps
+11. billy woods & Kenny Segal - Maps
-11. Nas
+12. Nas

 ### Movies
 1. Killers of the Flower Moon